You may need to download additional plug-ins to open

 - Deputy Chief Executive & Chief Operating Officer - Mr Steve Visscher

-- Executive Group - meets fortnightly alternating between operational (chair - Director of Communications and Information Management) and strategic issues (chair - Deputy Chief Executive) and is responsible for taking forward actions on all matters emanating from Council and its Boards.
+- Executive Group - meets fortnightly alternating between operational (chair - Executive Director of Communications and Information Management) and strategic issues (chair - Deputy Chief Executive) and is responsible for taking forward actions on all matters emanating from Council and its Boards.
 It also ensures that relevant business is laid before Council in a timely manner and reviews business associated with BIS and RCUK.
-Executive Group comprises the Chief Executive, Deputy Chief Executive and Directors.
+Executive Group comprises the Chief Executive, Deputy Chief Executive and Executive Directors.

 - Office Administration Group - deals with operation of the BBSRC Office; reports to Executive Group